 Journal of Experimental Political Science, Forthcoming

-When do societies succeed to provide public goods?
-Previous research emphasizes that cooperation in public goods games correlates positively with expectations about cooperation by others among students and other demographic subgroups.
-However, we still lack knowledge about whether the effect of expected cooperation is causal and a general feature of populations.
-We fielded representative surveys (N=8,500) in France, Germany, the United Kingdom, and the United States that included a public goods game in combination with a novel between-subjects experiment.
+When do societies succeed in providing public goods?
+Previous research suggests that public goods contributions correlate with expectations about cooperation by others among students and other demographic subgroups.
+However, we lack knowledge about whether the effect of expected cooperation is causal and a general feature of populations.
+We fielded representative surveys (N=8,500) in France, Germany, the United Kingdom, and the United States that included a public goods game and a novel between-subjects experiment.
+The experiment varied expectations about cooperation by others.
 We find that higher expected cooperation by others causes a significant increase in individual contributions.
-When classifying individuals' contribution schedules we find that almost 50% of the population employs a positively reciprocal strategy.
-These individuals are richer, younger and more educated.
-Our results help explain the varying success of societal groups in overcoming collective action problems and may assist policymakers in the design of political institutions meant to solve social dilemmas.
+When classifying contribution schedules we find that almost 50% of the population employs a conditionally cooperative strategy.
+These individuals are on average richer, younger and more educated.
+Our results help explain the varying success of societal groups in overcoming cooperation problems and assist policymakers in the design of institutions meant to solve social dilemmas.

 Keywords: public goods, cooperation, reciprocity, social dilemmas, respresentative samples, survey experiments, causal effects

 Bechtel, Michael M. and Scheve, Kenneth, Who Cooperates?
 Reciprocity and the Causal Effect of Expected Cooperation in Representative Samples (August 25, 2017).
 Journal of Experimental Political Science, Forthcoming.
 Available at SSRN: https://ssrn.com/abstract=2419678 or http://dx.doi.org/10.2139/ssrn.2419678